zshn1248/pyfilecrypto/README.md

 # PyFileCrypto
-# Crypto Module

 ## Overview

-The Crypto Module is a Python library for encrypting and decrypting files, compressing and extracting zip files with password protection.
+The PyFileCrypto Module is a Python library for encrypting and decrypting files, compressing and extracting zip files with password protection.
 It utilizes `cryptography.fernet` for encryption and `pyzipper` for handling zip files with AES encryption.

 ## Features